 Karen enjoys continually learning and trying new hobbies.
 She is a qualified yoga teacher, Reiki Master, British Sign Language (Level 2), enjoys meditation and has recently taken up knitting – although still has not managed crochet!

-Donna has extensive experience as a Primary Headteacher on the East Yorkshire coast and a proven track record of securing sustainable improvement in her own schools and through supporting others.
+Donna has extensive experience as a Primary Headteacher, Academy Improvement Partner and Deputy CEO.
+Prior to relocating to the South West, she was the Deputy CEO for Focus-Trust who have 15 primary schools across West Yorkshire and Greater Manchester.
+Four of these schools are in Kirklees.
+Donna has a proven track record of securing sustainable improvement in her own schools and through supporting others.
 She has been a Pupil Premium reviewer and has a particular interest in improving the life chances for disadvantaged pupils.
 She is passionate that the curriculum on offer recognises and celebrates the context, but also provides opportunities for pupils to ‘look out’ and experience the wider world to build their social capital and improve life chances.

 Jem is an executive business leader in the global food and beverage industry.
 Having progressed her career in different roles covering Sales, Marketing, New Product, and Packaging Development, Business Development and most recently General Management, she has created a strong platform on which her leadership credentials are built.